Getting a drivers license in Ecuador can be pretty easy and you have three different options. You can do one of the following:

 But do you really NEED an Ecuadorian license??

 By law, if you live in Ecuador, to drive you must get an Ecuadorian drivers license.
 Some have tried to get around this by getting an international drivers license, but Ecuador will only accept this license for six months (180 days).
 Additionally, a friend of mine almost had a claim denied on her car insurance because her daughter was driving with an international license.

 According to Article 10 of the transportation law, you can drive within Ecuador on your foreign license as a tourist or if you are a citizen of Ecuador but reside in a foreign country.

-This article also says you can "exchange" your license for an Ecuadorian license.
+This article also says you can "exchange" your home country license for a drivers license in Ecuador.
 There is a reference to Article 94, which says you just have to take the tests required for a license.
 Seems easy enough right?

 Note: If you are in the process of moving to Ecuador, it would be a good idea to get Steps 1 and 2 mentioned below done before leaving for Ecuador.

-You can take a driving course to get your license.
+You can take a driving course to get your drivers license in Ecuador.
 The course is typically one to two weeks long.
 Some schools offer a course on the weekends which lasts about a month.

 Aneta is one of the most popular schools in Ecuador.
 Their course includes classes to learn the Ecuadorian transportation laws, a psychiatric evaluation (guess they don't want crazy people driving), a first aid class, and driving practice.

-The class costs around $200 depending on the driving school.
+The class costs just under $200 depending on the driving school.
 If you have a valid license from a foreign country the exchange route described above does end up being cheaper, but may be more time consuming if you didn't bring your apostilled driving history.